Neanderthal Museum: Exhibits

-The museum gives a background of the migration of people from the savannas to the modern cities with emphasis on Neanderthals.
-Their life size models are cast and exhibited on the basis of fossils excavated from archaeological sites.
-The exhibits are displayed on the four floors of the building, which are interconnected through a spiraling ramp.
-At the beginning of the ramp, in the first section, there are exhibits on the history of the Neanderthal named "A valley and its Secret", which provide information on relics of the skeleton of the Neanderthal.
-The next exhibit, “A journey through time”, is about crucial stages of human history.
-Based on the main subject "Evolution of Humankind", the thematic areas spread over five sections exhibit sequentially the "Life and Survival", "Tools and Knowledge", "Myth and Religion", Environment and Nourishment" and "Communication and Society".
+The museum gives a background of the story of humanity, from its beginnings in the African savannas to the sprawling global cities of modern day, with particular emphasis on Neanderthals.
+Their exhibited life-size reconstructions of various archaic human species are based on fossils excavated from archaeological sites.
+The exhibits are displayed on four floors of the building, connected through a spiraling ramp.
+In the first section, there are exhibits on the history of the Neander Valley named "A valley and its Secret", which cover the relics relating to the original skeleton discovery in the valley.
+The next exhibit, “A journey through time”, is about major stages of human history.
+Based on the main theme of "Evolution of Humankind", the next exhibit is divided into five sections: "Life and Survival", "Tools and Knowledge", "Myth and Religion", "Environment and Nourishment" and "Communication and Society".